Smooth solutions to the chord log-Minkowski problem: Boundary regularity of the Riesz potential

 for a positive constant $c_{\varphi}$.
 Then

 is $C^{k,\alpha}(\pd\Omega)$, and

 for some positive constants $C$ depending only on these quantities listed above. \end{lemma}

-\begin{proof}{} To avoid the possible integral divergence in the differentiation formula of Lemma \ref{lemNak}, we need to develop another differentiation method.
+\begin{proof}{} To avoid potential integral divergence in the differentiation formula from Lemma \ref{lemNak}, we need to develop another differentiation method.
 The key is to find a good separation representation for the singular term $y-z$.

 Using the radial map \eqref{radialMap}, one can write

 where $\bar{z}=\frac{z}{|z|}\in\uS$.
 Let $\theta\in[0,\pi]$ be the angle between vectors $y$ and $z$, namely